End-stage ear disease: Signs, diagnosis and treatment.

 Dogs that have long-standing ear infections may develop an irreversible disease of the ear canal.

 Cancerous tumors can also affect the ear canal.
-Eighty-five percent of ear canal tumors are adenocarcinoma, a malignant tumor.
+85% of ear canal tumors are adenocarcinoma, a malignant tumor.

 Surgery is usually curative for such tumors if the cancer has not invaded the cartilage layer of the ear canal or the middle ear cavity.